-The method of accessing Recovery Mode will be a little different from device to device.
-If you have a Google Nexus, Android tablet, or a Galaxy S7, all these devices have a very similar process to turn on Recovery Mode, although the combination of keys needed may be different.
+The method of accessing recovery mode on Android will be a little different from device to device.
+If you have a Google Nexus, Android tablet, or a Galaxy S7, all these devices have a very similar process to turn on recovery mode on Android, although the combination of keys needed may be different.

 For most Android devices you should be able to use the following method:

 - Start by powering off your phone or tablet